Four Functions

 Dig deeper with Sebastian →

-In a seminar context Jung applies the four-functions schema interpretively to a dream's four figures, illustrating how the quaternity appears symbolically in oneiric material.
+In seminar discussion, Jung interprets a dream’s four figures as the four functions, illustrating how the quaternity appears symbolically in the unconscious as an image of completed individuation.

 Jung, C.G., Dream Analysis: Notes of the Seminar Given in 1928-1930, 1984supporting